lowRISC/opentitan/hw/ip/otbn/README.md

   lowrisc:systems:top_earlgrey_verilator --OTBN_MODEL
 ```

+### Run the ISS on its own

+There are currently two versions of the ISS and they can be found in
+`dv/otbnsim`.
+The easiest to use is `dv/otbnsim/standalone.py`.
+This
+takes an OTBN binary as an ELF file (as produced by the standard
+linker script for `otbn-ld`) and can dump the resulting DMEM if given
+the `--dmem-dump` argument.
+To see an instruction trace, pass the
+`--verbose` flag.

+There is also `dv/otbnsim/otbnsim.py`.
+This takes flat binary files
+with the contents of IMEM and DMEM and, when finished, generates a
+cycle count and dumps DMEM contents.
+This is used to implement the
+model inside of simulation, but is probably not very convenient for
+command-line use otherwise.

-### Update the OTBN model (the instruction-set simulator, ISS)
+### Update the RISC-V part of the ISS

 The OTBN model is an instruction set simulator written in Python.
 It lives
 in the `opentitan` repository in the `util/otbnsim` directory, but builds on top
 of the `riscv-model` Python package.
 The code for this package can be found at
 https://github.com/wallento/riscv-python-model.

-To update the model to the latest recommended version run `pip`.
+To update the model to the latest recommended version, run `pip`.

 ```sh
 # Ensure you have the latest Python dependencies installed